nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 <!-- p7 -->
 For the work of the Father to be multiplied Jesus needed to raise up disciples, and for them to carry on this work.
 Jesus knew that a crucial aspect of His ministry on the earth depended upon Him connecting with and abiding with His Father.
-In fact, Jesus said He could do nothing unless His Father did it through Him and showed Him to do it (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="5" data-verses="19" data-lang="en" data-version="NKJV">John 5:19</span>).
+In fact, Jesus said He could do nothing unless His Father did it through Him and showed Him to do it (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="5" data-verses="19" data-lang="en" data-version="NKJV">John 5:19</span>).
 God in His wisdom sent His Holy Spirit to dwell within us, to lead us and guide us, empowering us to do the work of the Father.

 <!-- p8 -->